arpitjain099/digitalgov.gov/content/events/2023/10/2023-10-11-uswds-monthly-call-october-2023.md

 **Slide 11:** So what are the key improvements coming in USWDS 3.7.0?

-**Improved JAWS keyboard navigation in Date picker:** Now users of any screen reader, but particularly JAWS and NVDA, should see improvements to keyboard navigation in the Date picker's calender.
+**Improved JAWS keyboard navigation in Date picker:** Now users of any screen reader, but particularly JAWS and NVDA, should see improvements to keyboard navigation in the Date picker's calendar.

 **Improved keyboard navigation in Range slider:** Similarly, now range slider has more reliable keyboard navigation, particularly in VoiceOver.